Brady Boone

-Dean R. Peters (August 22, 1958 – December 15, 1998) was an American professional wrestler and referee.
+Dean Robert Peters (August 22, 1958 – December 15, 1998) was an American professional wrestler and referee.
 He performed with the World Wrestling Federation under the ring names Brady Boone and Battle Kat.

 Professional wrestling career

-Early career (1984-1987)
+Early career (1984–1987)

 Peters started his career in 1984, working for Don Owen's NWA Pacific Northwest Wrestling promotion.
 He wrestled under the ring name Brady Boone, and was billed as the cousin of Billy Jack Haynes.
 After teaming with Haynes, Boone won the Tag Team Championship twice in 1986; first with Coco Samoa on March 29, then with Ricky Santana on October 4.
 He also worked in Mid-Atlantic, Central States, Florida and All Japan Pro Wrestling in 1987.

 World Wrestling Federation (1987–1988)

 While wrestling for PNW, Peters (as Brady Boone) worked for the World Wrestling Federation from 1987 to early 1988.
 Boone began wrestling full-time for the WWF on July 2, 1987, used primarily as an upper-level opening match wrestler.
 Despite his role on television as a jobber, Boone won many matches on the house show circuit including defeats of Barry Horowitz, The Gladiator, José Estrada Sr. and ultimately compiled an overall singles record that included 19 wins that year.
-Meanwhile, on television Boone lost almost all of his encounters, but challenged The Honky Tonk Man for the Intercontinental Championship on the December 8, 1987 and May 10, 1988 episodes of Superstars.
+Meanwhile, on television Boone lost almost all of his encounters, but challenged The Honky Tonk Man for the Intercontinental Championship on the December 8, 1987 and May 10, 1988, episodes of Superstars.
 Boone was involved in one major angle on October 31, 1987, when he tagged with Scott Casey in a losing effort against Demolition.
-Following the match Demolition continued to attack Boone, leading first Billy Jack Haynes and then Ken Patera (Haynes' ally in a recent feud with Bobby Heenan) to make the save but also be beaten down.
+Following the match Demolition continued to attack Boone, leading first Billy Jack Haynes (Boone's kayfabe cousin) and then Ken Patera (Haynes' ally in a recent feud with Bobby Heenan) to make the save but also be beaten down.
 Boone was stretchered out as a part of that angle which led to Demolition feuding with the team of Haynes and Ken Patera plus various other allies.
-The following year Boone won an additional 24 matches, and finished his run with a victory over Steve Lombardi on September 12, 1988 in South Bend, Indiana.
+The following year Boone won an additional 24 matches, and finished his run with a victory over Steve Lombardi on September 12, 1988, in South Bend, Indiana.

 All Japan Pro Wrestling and Florida (1988–1990)

-On June 10, 1988 Boone returned All Japan Pro Wrestling and lost to Shunji Taknao.
+On June 10, 1988, Boone returned All Japan Pro Wrestling and lost to Shunji Taknao.
 After leaving WWF, Boone returned to Florida working only a few matches in 1988 and 1989.
 He defeated Iron Mike Sharpe for Trans World Wrestling Federation at the University of Maryland in College Park, Maryland on January 29, 1990.